 Merrell Air cushioning is used in the Encore Q2, and that cushioning helps absorb shock to your legs and knees.
 The M Select GRIP outsole in each shoe was implemented in these shoes by Merrell to give you extra traction on multiple surfaces, no matter what you are standing for.

 - Some complain that this new model doesn’t fit as well as previous models

 - Because the shoe is made as a slip on, the potential to slip off is there

 The GOwalk Evolution Ultra line of shoes by Skechers are also easy slip-on shoe without laces.
 Skechers boasts that they are the leading provider of shoes designed for walking and long days of standing.
 They have 5 different models in the GOwalk Evolution Ultra line – Reach, Enhance, Impeccable, Intercept and Canyon.

 All of these shoe models have very similar structure and design.
 The Evolution Ultras are enhanced with very light ULTRA GO cushioning that is very responsive to your movement.
 Plus, the ULTRA PILLARS are high-rebounding, for the utmost comfort during standing.

-The insole of the Ultra is made out of an Air Cooled Goga Mat, with gives you optimized breathability and cushioning that as superior bounce.
+The insole of the Ultra is made out of an Air Cooled Goga mat, which gives you optimized breathability and cushioning with superior bounce.
 With the seamless mesh upper, the shoe also wraps around your foot comfortably, so you won’t have any discomfort on the top of your foot during the day.